Ernesto-Valdes/web-pm-tools/code-workflow/code-workflow.md

 ## Commit everything

 Commit with purpose, one commit per issue.
-Add tracking id to your commit (bind commit and user story).
+Add asana tracking id to your commit; this will help bind your commit and user story.

-Add a commit message describing issue.
+Also add a commit message describing the changes.
 It should be short, but easy to understand for other developers and you after 3+ months.

 ```
-# git add [file]
 # git commit -m “[#id descriptive_message]”
 ```